Avatar Lord Buddha in India

 |

-Advents in India: Buddha (650 BCE), Jesus (10 CE) and Meher Baba (1900 CE).
-By the time Siddhartha Gautama was born in northern India around the 5th century BCE, the Aryan immigrants had already blended for many centuries with the older populations of India.
+Advents in India: Buddha (650 BCE), Lord Buddha By the time Siddhartha Gautama was born in northern India around the 5th century BCE, the Aryan immigrants had already blended for many centuries with the older populations of India.
 Sanskrit and Vedic traditions were dominant in the north.
 Kingdoms and cities had grown along the Ganges River This was a time of intense spiritual searching.
 Many people questioned ritual sacrifice and sought liberation from suffering.
 From this atmosphere emerged the Buddha.
-The Avatar, when Buddha, turned humanity inward, revealing the peace that arises when desire is stilled.
-Lord Buddha

 Buddha in his Dear Park (c.
 650 BCE) Buddha established his ashram in Sarnath.
 He had many disciples who later traveled the world and established Buddhism in many Eastern countries.
 His female disciples were called nuns, who lived separately from the men.
 Sarnath is the place of Buddha, though many other places consider themselves important.
 Buddha After Sarnath After turning the Wheel of Dharma in the Deer Park at Sarnath—where he taught the Four Noble Truths and the Eightfold Path to his first five disciples—Gautama, now the Buddha, set forth on a lifelong journey to share the way out of suffering.
 He walked across the plains of the Ganges Valley—through Varanasi, Rajagaha, Vaishali, and Kapilavastu—always on foot, barefoot, carrying nothing but his alms bowl, speaking only when asked.